Q: Do you have any advice for writers?

 Q: Will there be a sequel to Doll Bones?

-Here’s a book where, although I love the characters, I don’t think I’d ever want to write about what happens next.
+Although I love the characters, I don’t think I’d ever want to write about what happens next.
 I think it’s important that there not be a sequel, so that you get to decide both what you think happened in the book and what you think will happen next to the characters.

 1. The project would have to be optioned by a production company or studio.
-This is the first step and very exciting when it happens, because it means that someone has paid money to be allowed to develop the project for a limited period of time (usually a year or two).
+This is the first step and very exciting when it happens, because it means that someone has paid money to be allowed to “develop” the project for a limited period of time (usually a year or two).
 You may have heard that some of your favorite books have been optioned before.
-You will recall that some of them became films and some of them did not.
+You will recall that some of them became films/shows and some of them did not.

 Q: Are faeries real?